A Guide to Surviving the Holidays

 Tip #5: Spread the cheer.

 We all love receiving gifts during this time of year but maybe this time you should consider doing a 180.
 Try giving more than you receive.
 Sure, it may be tough picking out presents and not getting much in return, but the joy you give could potentially be a lot more gratifying.
 Collect the memories of the event and people, not the presents.
-And remember, most people really value the TIME you invest in them-best of all.
+And remember, most people really value the TIME you invest in them best of all.

 Tip #6: Say thanks.

 Thanksgiving should not be the only time you express how thankful you are for something or someone.
 This holiday season, try reminding yourself that it really is the thought that counts.
 It feels a whole lot better giving gifts if you get a genuine ‘thank you’ in return.
-And don’t blow off their complement with a “No Problem.”
+And don’t blow off their compliment with a “No Problem.”
 Accept their thanks with a genuine “You’re welcome!”

 Tip #7: Use the 4-7-8 formula.